simonevaccari/machine-learning-process/docs/hands-on.md

 ---

 ### Tile-based Training Implementation
-Refer to the [training component documentation](./training-cwl.md) and run multiple training jobs with various model hyperparameter.
+Refer to the [training component documentation](./training-cwl.md) and run multiple training jobs with various model hyperparameters.

 ---

 ### Tile-based Inference Implementation
-Check the [inference component documentation](./inference-cwl.md) and run inference using different sentinel-2 products in parallel using calrissian or once in a time using cwltool.
+Check the [inference component documentation](./inference-cwl.md) and run inference using different Sentinel-2 products in parallel using `calrissian`, or once at the time using `cwltool`.

 ---